An Efficient Augmented Lagrangian Method with Semismooth Newton Solver for Total Generalized Variation: Numerical Experiments

 \subsection{Numerical Tests}

-For numerical experiments, we focus on the TGV regularized image denoising model for testing all the proposed algorithms, i.e., $K=I$, $\mu=0$, $H=I$, and $f=f_0$.
-We employ the standard finite difference discretization of the discrete gradient $\nabla$ and divergence operator $\Div$ \cite{BPK, CP}, which satisfies \eqref{eq:operators:adjoints} and are very convenient for operator actions based implementation.
-The following residuals of $u$, $w$, $\lambda$, and $\mu$ based on the primal-dual optimality conditions \eqref{eq:optimalites:tgv:pd} of the original problem \eqref{eq:tgv_primal} are
+For numerical experiments, we focus on the TGV regularized image denoising model for testing all the proposed algorithms, i.e., $K=I$, $\mu=0$, $H=I$, $a=1$, and $f=f_0$.
+We employ the finite difference discretization of the discrete gradient $\nabla$ and divergence operator $\Div$ \cite{BPK, CP}, which satisfies \eqref{eq:operators:adjoints} and are very convenient for operator actions based implementation.
+Let us introduce the following residuals of $u$, $w$, $\lambda$, and $\mu$ for the primal-dual optimality conditions \eqref{eq:optimalites:tgv:pd} of the saddle-point problem \eqref{eq:tgv-denoising-saddle:original}

-where $\|\cdot\|_F$ denotes the Frobenius norm and $c_0$ is a positive constant.
+where $\|\cdot\|_F$ denotes the Frobenius norm and $c_0$ is a positive constant and the projections are defined as in \eqref{eq:projections:def}.
+Our stopping criterion and main metric for all the algorithms compared is the following scaled sum of these residuals,